lubuntu-team/manual/source/2/2.2/2.2.5/libreoffice_writer.rst

 To undo your changes on the paragraph window press the :guilabel:`Reset` button.

-To quickly set a title for your your document :menuselection:`Styles --> Title`.
-To choose a quick subtitle for your document :menuselection:`Styles --> Subtitle`.
-To choose to style something as a heading press :kbd:`Control+1` or :menuselection:`Styles --> Heading 1`.
-To choose a style of a subheading press :kbd:`Control+2` or :menuselection:`Styles --> Heading 2`.
-To choose an even lower level heading press :kbd:`Control+F3` or :menuselection:`Styles --> Heading 3`.
-To quickly switch to a bulleted list :menuselection:`Styles --> Bulleted List`.
-To switch to a numbered list :menuselection:`Styles --> Numbered List`.
-To have a list styled with uppercase letters :menuselection:`Styles --> Alphabet Uppercase List`.
-To switch to a list with lowercase letters choose :menuselection:`Styles --> Alphabet Lowercase List`.
-To get a list with uppercase roman numerals select :menuselection:`Styles --> Roman Uppercase List`.
-To make a list with lowercase roman numerals select :menuselection:`Styles --> Roman Lowercase List`.
-To get back to your original normal style press :kbd:`Control+0` or :menuselection:`Styles --> Text Body`.

 To change font color press the button that has a T with a drop on it and a red underline this will bring down several different colors you can change your text to a color you want.
 You can also change your font color through the :menuselection:`Format --> Character` window.